mathcamp/devbox/README.rst

         after setup_commands)
     post_setup : list
-        List of commands to run after any dependencies have been handled. hooks_modified : dict
+        List of commands to run after any dependencies have been handled. hooks_modified : list
-        Keys are glob patterns.
-Values are lists of commands.
-During the pre-commit hook, for each modified file that matches the glob, all commands for that glob are run with the file name passed in as the last argument.  (ex. {"*.py": ["pylint --rcfile=.pylintrc"]} )
+        A list of (pattern, command) pairs.
+The pattern is a glob that will match modified files.
+During the pre-commit hooks, each modified file that matches the pattern will be passed as an argument to the command.
+        (ex. [["*.py", "pylint --rcfile=.pylintrc"], ["*.js", "jsl"]])
     hooks_all : list
         List of commands to run during the pre-commit hook.
 The advantage of using this instead of putting the command directly in 'pre-commit' is